lawaloa/SQL_Project_3/README.md

 For me, this project wasn’t just about practicing SQL.
 It was about **learning how to weave analysis into a narrative** — turning queries and numbers into a compelling data story that resonates with both technical and non-technical audiences.

+> ## ✅ Skills Applied
+>
-✅ Skills Applied:  SQL · Joins · Data Cleaning · Data Aggregation · Filtering · Grouping · Counting · Data Validation · Data Integrity Checks · Exploratory Data Analysis (EDA) · Analytical Thinking · Data Storytelling
+> - **SQL Fundamentals**: Joins · Filtering · Grouping · Counting · Aggregation
+> - **Data Cleaning & Validation**: Ensuring accuracy · Handling inconsistencies · Integrity checks
+> - **Exploratory Data Analysis (EDA)**: Identifying anomalies · Spotting patterns · Investigating outliers
+> - **Analytical Thinking**: Breaking down complex queries step by step · Building queries with CTEs · Iterative testing
+> - **Data Storytelling**: Translating raw data into actionable insights · Highlighting corruption patterns · Presenting findings clearly
+> - **Problem-Solving**: Structuring queries for scalability · Debugging errors · Logical reasoning with nested queries
+> - **Governance & Accountability Focus**: Using data analysis as a tool for transparency, fairness, and decision-making

 ---